oguzcanhuner/roguelike/README.md

 In the root directory:
 - `ruby bin/play`

+## What's supported?
+Currently you can only move the player around a single randomly generated map.
+The map includes some NPCs who move around randomly.

+Movement:
+ - Left: h
+ - Up: j
+ - Down: k
+ - Right: l

 ## Testing

 Tests are written using rspec and all tests are within the spec folder.
 To run: